 Now it’s time to prepare your Minwax® Gel Stain.

-Without using any thinning agent, stir the stain thoroughly until you see a creamy texture.
+Without using any thinning agent, stir the stain until you see a creamy texture.

-Remember you will also need to stir the stain occasionally when you are applying it on the surface.
+Remember, you will also need to stir the stain occasionally when you are applying it to the surface.